donovanmagryta/apibell/README.md

 # apibell
 Simple web app for tracking API status.
-Every time the bell rings, API data matches the keyword.
+The bell rings when API data matches the keyword.